Game Day Recipes: Super Bowl Snack Ideas

 Slow Cooker Chicken Chili

 Is it really a super bowl party without a big pot of chili to spoon or dip?
-We say no, and this chicken chile recipe is a winner you'll want to include in your spread.
+We say no, and this chicken chili recipe is a winner you'll want to include in your spread.
 Sweet and spicy, this chili recipe is will warm you up if you're outdoors tailgating, or even indoors getting nervous after watching a bad throw.
 Easy to prepare the morning of the big game, your guests will be happy to help you finish off the entire pot before the game is over.

 Chocolate Chip Skillet Cookie